hoangsadn/altech-assignment/README.md

 - Uses **PostgreSQL** as the main database.
 - Uses **Redis** for in-memory caching.
 - Integrates **Grafana** for monitoring and metrics.
+- Uses **Jenkins** for automated build and CI/CD.
+- Deployed on my personal server for demonstration.

 ---